gapacurar/AIFacade/docs/deployment_and_ci_cd_document.md

 __App server__: Gunicorn runs Flask inside Docker container.
 __DB__: SQLite stored persistently via instance/ volume.

+**TO DO**
+**A components/deployment diagram should be creted here to understand the interconections and the platform.
+The docker component should be represented here also.
+The role of port 5000 should be also visible.**

 ## 3. Local Deployment (Developer Environment)

 To run the app locally with Docker: